How can I make my lab greener?

 - The "I Don't Know" waste collection bin has increased the proper disposal of less frequently ordered items and items with unique packaging

-- The Bielinsky lab has found the "Shut the Sash" and "Turn off when not in use" stickers to be effective
+- Pilot labs have found the "Shut the Sash" and "Turn off when not in use" stickers to be effective

 What's next?